cbdelossantos/estimatehydroperiod/README.md

 4. Inputs.
 The model requires two datasets as inputs:
-a)	data_tide.csv: Dataset with time and tide heights over a certain period of time for daily low and high tides.
+a)	data_heights.csv: Dataset with time and tide heights over a certain period of time for daily low and high tides.
 This is a csv file with three columns: datetime (YYYY-MM-DD, HH:MM), height (in m, referred to MSL), tide (factor with two levels: “low” and “high”).
 Note: the dataset must contain a row with the last tide of the previous month and the first tide of the following month.
+The model generates another csv file (data_heights_interpolated.csv) with the tide heights at 1-min intervals.
 b)	data_points.csv: Dataset with points at which hydroperiod will be calculated.
 This is a csv file with at least two columns: point (unique id), elevation (in m, referred to MSL).
 It may contain other columns with information about those points (e.g. site, transect, habitat, waypoint, latitude, longitude).

 5. Outputs.